Known-plaintext attack

 The known-plaintext attack (KPA) is an attack model for cryptanalysis where the attacker has access to both the plaintext (called a crib) and its encrypted version (ciphertext).
-These can be used to reveal secret keys and code books.
-The term "crib" originated at Bletchley Park, the British World War II decryption operation, where it was defined as:
+These can be used to reveal secret keys and codebooks.
+The term "crib" originated at Bletchley Park, the British World War II decryption operation, which defined it:

 A plain language (or code) passage of any length, usually obtained by solving one or more cipher or code messages, and occurring or believed likely to occur in a different cipher or code message, which it may provide a means of solving.